calebsmth54/calebsmth54.github/projects.md

 <div style="display:none;">_</div>

 ### Game Description
 One of my earlier projects.
 An almost one to one clone of the original _Pac-Man_.
-Researched how the AI behaved in the original arcade game and matched it almost exactly.
+Researched how the AI behaved in the original arcade game and mimicked it closely.
 Developed a resource management system with handles to resources that prevented multiple instances of a resource from being loaded.
 Every object in the game belonged to an Entity hierarchy that contained base properties and Update/Render overrideable functions.
-Render loop would update at a constant 60fps while the Update loop would update frame-independently of the render loop.
+Separated render and update loops from being locked to each other, ensuring that the game updated at a constant frame-rate and rendering would happen as fast as possible.

 ## Source Engine Modding